genarominetto/dict_to_kivy_app/README.md

-# Dict to Kivy App
+# Converting Dictionary to Kivy App.

-Create Kivy applications with multiple interconected screens in less than one minute by defining the app's structure as a Python **dictionary**.
-Includes a `main.ipynb` notebook for demonstration.
+Create Kivy applications with multiple interconnected screens in less than one minute by defining the app's structure as a Python **dictionary**.
+Includes a `main.ipynb` notebook for demonstration purposes.

 To use the program **click on** the **'Open in Colab'** button and execute all cells.